 Over the past few years, it has been noted that there is an inclination towards convenience and fast food amongst consumers.
 This is one of the primary factors which is proliferating the growth of the mayonnaise market in West Africa.
 In addition to this, in countries like Nigeria and Algeria, there has been a rise in urbanisation as well as in the adoption of western lifestyles which has resulted in a consequent surge in the demand for ready-to-use food products.
 This has, in turn, contributed towards an augmented demand for mayonnaise across the region.
 Moreover, manufacturers have also started introducing smaller packaging options along with low-fat versions of mayonnaise on account of rising health consciousness.
 Apart from this, an emerging middle-class with high disposable incomes of the consumers is another factor which has been driving the growth of the West Africa mayonnaise market.
-Looking forward, IMARC Group expects the West Africa mayonnaise market to continue its moderate growth during the next five years.
+Looking forward, IMARC Group expects the West Africa mayonnaise market to exhibit moderate growth during the next five years.

 Breakpup by Product Type: